 For dogs who have hind limb amputations, the most common injury we see is pain of their hip joint.

 For dogs with a hind limb amputation where their legs normally kick out behind them when they are walking, because they only have one leg, they have to keep that one leg always underneath their body.
 When they do that, the muscles in the front of their hips get tight.

 When the muscles in the front of their hip get tight, that can predispose them to hip muscle injuries and low back injuries.

 To try to prevent that, we can have those dogs start exercise as soon as their incisions are healed.

-	For example, having them place their front feet up on a high surface so their front feet up on a chair or stool so they are having to extend their hip and open the muscles in the front of the hip while they are strengthening their gluteal muscles to help prevent hip and low back problems in hind limb amputees.
+For example, having them place their front feet up on a high surface so their front feet up on a chair or stool so they are having to extend their hip.
+This opens the muscles in the front of the hip while they are strengthening their gluteal muscles to help prevent hip and low back problems in hind limb amputees.

 [End of transcript]

 Preventing injuries in Tripawds is up to us!
-The #1 way you can do that is to get your Tripawd to rehabilitation therapy even if you or your general practice veterinarian doesn’t think your pet “needs” it.
+The #1 way you can do that is to get your Tripawd to rehabilitation therapy.
+Even if you or your general practice veterinarian doesn’t think your pet “needs” it, we say “do it!”
 Rehab therapy is for all Tripawds at any life stage.

 The Tripawds Foundation may even pay for your first rehab visit so what are you waiting for?